 Hutte has a pool of orgs pre-created for you, so you don't need to wait, as you can spin them up visually.
 Picking a scratch org from the pool speeds up the process even further when you need an environment from the latest state of your source.

-You can dimensionate your pool by going to the “Settings.”
-As an addition, you can decide how big the pool is and what the duration of the pool will be.
+You can dimensionate your pool by going to “Settings.”
+You can also decide how big the pool is and how long it will be.

-You, as a product manager, can then leave a comment to the developer that worked on the scratch org you selected.
+As a product manager, you can then leave a comment for the developer who worked on the scratch org you selected.
 This enables collaboration without any interference or overriding of work already done by a developer.

 Even though scratch orgs are intended to be workspaces where individuals can explore and test features in isolation, when you work together to automate web browsers, you can conquer challenges.